alphywalfie/final/README.md

 3) Go to "Linker>>Input" and edit "Additional Dependencies".
 Add "SDL2_image.lib" and "irrKlang.lib".

+All media for this project(pictures and audio files) will need to be in the project folder.

 ##Playing the Game - Controls

 Click on souls in the underworld to obliterate them.
 There are obstacles in place where your mouse cannot pass through and thus you will have to move around them.